ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 That's why this might be the moment where a downward spiral in the transparency of generative models might begin.
 That would be bad news for everyone - it would make it much harder for researchers and developers to tinker with and resarch the technology, and would reduce the public's understanding of what exactly these increasingly influential pieces of technology are capable of.

----

-## What this means in the long run

 I don’t know if this claim will ever come to fruition, or if they do, to what extent.
 But I’m interested in seeing where this goes next.
-Because there are going to be an increasing number of inflection points like this in coming the years, as transformer models improve their reliability and sensitivity; and the needs of public, academic, and corporate entities struggle to balance their competing interests.
+Because there are going to be an increasing number of inflection points like this in coming the years, as the reliability and sensitivity of LLMs is improved; and public, academic, and corporate entities struggle to balance their competing interests.

-What generative models will be capable of, and what they’re being used for, in this decade is going to be defined by how moments like these end up affecting these stakeholders.
-The last decades of innovaton in artificial intelligence have happened in the open, and probably had a broadly positive impact.
-Moments like these will define its future in the decades to come.
+What generative models will be capable of, and what they’re being used for, in this decade is going to be defined by what decisions are made at inflection points like these.
+The last decades of innovaton in artificial intelligence have generally happened in the public sphere, and arguably positively impacted our world.
+Microsoft may now determine whether that's also going to be true for the decades to come.